aligator/goplug/README.md

 # GoPlug

-A simple Go plugin mechanism which just relies on starting plugins as child processes and communicates with them over stdin / stdout.
+A simple (currently POC only) Go plugin mechanism which just relies on starting plugins as child processes and communicates with them over stdin / stdout.

 ## Run example